-A joint working group including gynaecologists, obstetricians, and nurses from both hospitals compared the practices of both hospitals in detail in order to identify differences.
-Important lessons Catharina Hospital has learned from the approach taken at Canisius Wilhelmina Hospital include: encouraging the mother to push for longer, opting for a vacuum extraction rather than an unplanned caesarean section more often, starting labour augmentation more quickly and using different methods to induce labour.
-Overall, for Catharina Hospital, it mainly came down to being more patient and waiting longer before proceeding with an unplanned caesarean section.
+A joint working group including gynaecologists, obstetricians, and nurses from both hospitals compared practices in detail in order to identify differences.
+Important lessons Catharina Hospital has learned from the approach taken at Canisius Wilhelmina Hospital included encouraging the mother to push for a longer time, opting for a vacuum extraction rather than an unplanned caesarean section more often, starting labour augmentation sooner and using different methods to induce labour.
+Overall, for Catharina Hospital, it mainly came down to adopting more patience before proceeding with an unplanned caesarean section.

-The close cooperation between the two hospitals has produced spectacular results.
-Since the start, the percentage of unplanned caesarean sections within the NTSV group has fallen sharply at Catharina Hospital, to the point that it is now among the best Santeon hospitals in this area.
-At the same time, Canisius Wilhelmina Hospital has continued to perform well (See figure 19).
+Close cooperation between the two hospitals has produced spectacular results.
+Since the start of the cooperation, the percentage of unplanned caesarean sections within the NTSV group has fallen sharply at Catharina Hospital, to the point that it is now among the best Santeon hospitals in this area.
+Simultaneously, Canisius Wilhelmina Hospital has continued to perform well (See figure 19).
+"Working with Catharina Hospital has given us great insight into the processes and decisions leading to unplanned caesarean sections.
+In fact, it helped Catharina improve to the point that they outperformed us in the second half of 2018.
+This was a tremendous result, while also serving as an incentive for us to keep improving."